tuhsteh/interviewQuestions/README.md

 # interviewQuestions
 Contains programming solutions to a variety of interview questions, as well as some experiments.
+Many though not all of these are my own answers (Factorial, Fibonacci, isPrime, orderedAndBalanced, and a few others), and code I wrote to solve them.
+The sorting algorithms are definitely not mine, nor the tree traversals.

 Over the years, whenever I would participate in interviewing a candidate for SDET or for a Java Developer position, I got into the habit of saving their answers, or at least the algorithms.
 This way I could: